About 701 CCA Presents: Columbia Open Studios

 Why visit all those art studios?

 The public gets to peek into artists’ studios throughout the Midlands and see the private workspaces of highly creative individuals.
 Some of these studios are in private homes, in stunning settings or exemplify brilliantly economical uses of space.
-Attendees get a sense of how artists work and can interact directly with the amateur and professional artists living and working right in their communities.
+Guests get a sense of how artists work and can interact directly with the amateur and professional artists living and working right in their communities.

 - Provide easy access for the community to the visual arts.